If the treadmill says it, it has to be true, right? Not so fast. Calorie trackers may not always be as accurate as you’d think.

-Sucralose (Splenda) Over 100 studies have confirmed sucralose’s safety since it was created in the late 1960s.
-And it’s considered pretty darn safe!
+Over 100 studies have helped affirm sucralose’s safety since it was created in the late 1960s.
 In one study, rodents exposed to 16,000 milligrams of sucralose per kilogram of their body weight per day — the equivalent of a human chugging 16,000 cans of diet soda (!?) — showed no significant side effects.
 Nor did a group of diabetic people who consumed 500 milligrams of the stuff per day .

-- How Much Is Too Much?
+- How Much is Too Much?
 Like saccharin, sucralose’s ADI is 5 milligrams per kilogram of body weight per day.
-So a 165 pound person could safely snack on 31 packets of Splenda per day.
+So a 165 pound person could (in theory) safely snack on 31 packets of Splenda per day.
 (Blech.)

-Acesulfame Potassium Another accidental discovery, this sweetener gained approval in 1983, a couple decades after German Chemist Karl Claus just so happened to lick his chemically-doused fingers in a lab one day to discover the compound.
+Another accidental discovery, this sweetener gained approval in 1983, a couple decades after German Chemist Karl Claus just so happened to lick his chemically doused fingers in a lab one day to discover the compound.
 (Sound familiar, saccharin?)
 Rather than standing on its own, acesulfame potassium (200 times sweeter than regular sugar) is usually combined with aspartame or saccharin to enhance the flavors of low-cal treats and mask other artificial sugars’ bitter aftertastes.

-Aspartame (Equal, NutraSweet) Surpassing saccharin as the most extensively researched and widely used artificial sweetener, aspartame was also discovered by a chance finger-lick.
-(Clearly we’d be on different career paths had we also blatantly ignored chemistry 101’s lab rules.)
+Surpassing saccharin as the most extensively researched and widely used artificial sweetener, aspartame was also discovered by a chance finger-lick.
+(Clearly we’d be on different career paths had we also blatantly ignored Chemistry 101’s lab rules.)
 Aspartame, which can taste up 220 times sweeter than natural sugar, entered the mainstream market after gaining FDA approval in 1974.
 It was reapproved in the early 1980’s after additional studies disproved numerous claims over its adverse health effects.

 Say What, Science? — The Answer/Debate

 By and large, the major claim against artificial sweeteners — that they cause cancer — has been disproven.
 Several studies have found higher incidences of bladder cancer in rats whose chow was pumped full of aspartame .
-But we’re talking the human equivalent of 2,500 to 5,000 milligrams per kilogram of body weight per day — way above aspartame’s ADI and well over the typical amount of aspartame an average American is thought to consume.
+Most studies only link an increased risk of cancer to levels way above aspartame’s ADI and well over the typical amount of aspartame an average American is thought to consume — though some evidence suggests consumption close to what's currently deemed "acceptable" for humans could increase the risk of cancer over the course of a full lifespan .
 Plus, humans don’t as readily form the potentially cancer-causing calcium crystals that rats do after breaking down artificial sweeteners (and other substances) .
-(As it turns out, overloading on vitamin C is just as likely as swallowing too much saccharin to trigger bladder cancer in our rodent friends .
+(As it turns out, overloading on vitamin C is just as likely as swallowing too much saccharin to trigger bladder cancer in our rodent friends .)

-Though all five currently produced artificial sweeteners have met (and surpassed) the FDA’s current safety standards for food additives, there’s no definitive guarantee that these products will never be found to pose health risks.
-The formerly legal sweetener, cyclamate, for instance, was banned from incorporation into foods, beverages, and sweetening tablets after a study found it to be toxic to some animals .
-(Though, word to the scientifically wise: Subsequent studies have not replicated the tumor-cyclamate link .
+Though all five currently produced artificial sweeteners have met (and surpassed) the FDA’s current safety standards for food additives, there’s no definitive guarantee that these products will never be found to pose health risks — especially over a full lifetime.
+The formerly-legal sweetener cyclamate, for instance, was banned from incorporation into foods, beverages, and sweetening tablets after a study found it to be toxic to some animals .
+Though, word to the scientifically wise: Subsequent studies have not replicated the tumor-cyclamate link .